ycq091044/SafeDrug/README.md

 ### Folder Specification
 - data
-    - **get_SMILES.py**: which is a crawler, given the drug ATC-3 level code (four digit, e.g., 'A01A'), our crawler returns (a set of) SMILES strings of that ATC-3 class (crawled from drugbank).
-This file needs atc2rxnorm.pkl (which maps ATC-3 code to rxnorm code and then query to drugbank), generated from rxnorm2RXCUI.txt and RXCUI2atc4.csv.
-WILL UPDATE THIS SCRIPT VERY SOON, PROBABLY WILL SEEK A NEW WAY TO OBTAIN THE MOLECULE STRUCTURE.
     - **ddi_mask_H.py**: This file will output the bipartite structure of drug molecules and the fragments/substructures.
     - **processing.py**: our data preprocessing file.
     - Input (extracted from external resources)